chm90/pytorch.room.layout/README.md

 # Visualization

-Use the matlab script visualize.m, sample results are like:
+Use the matlab script `visualize.m`, or python script `visualize.py` to visualize the results. sample results are like:

 ![1](/pics/1.png)
 ![2](/pics/2.png)